The Professional Negligence Law Review: Brazil

 Aside from the burden of proof, there are other defences, such as acts of God and force majeure, exclusive fault of the victim and third-party acts.

-In addition, it is also possible to apply contractual clauses limiting or exonerating the obligation to indemnify.
-However, it is likely that such clauses are deemed not be valid in cases of liability for gross negligence or wilful acts, or, for example, when inserted in adhesion contracts or consumer agreements.
+In addition, it is also possible to apply contractual clauses limiting or exonerating parties from the obligation to indemnify.
+However, such clauses, especially clauses fully releasing parties from the obligation to indemnify, are likely to be deemed invalid in cases of liability for gross negligence or wilful acts, or, for example, when inserted in adhesion contracts or consumer agreements.

 So far, we have addressed the responsibility of the professional who directly causes the damage as a result of his or her own act.
 However, there are situations where the professional is an employee or representative of a certain company, giving rise to civil liability through the act of a third party.
 This scenario is covered by Article 932(II), of the Brazilian Civil Code, which establishes that 'the employers or principals are also responsible for civil reparation for their employees, servants and agents in the exercise of their work, or in their name'.
 This responsibility does not depend on the employer being at fault, and the employer will have the right of recovery against the employee to be reimbursed for payment made on the employee's behalf, as provided by Articles 933 and 934 respectively.